input-output-hk/plutus-use-cases/MetaLamp/nft-marketplace/Spec.md

 `getAuctionState()` - Get current auction state for specified NFT

-## Implementation features
+## Implementation details

 The main features are related to uploading a file and minting NFT.

-- **Uniqueness of an uploaded file:** Using IPFS - [Content-addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage) to store uploading files, that guarantee the uniqueness of a linked file. `IPFS cId` link is used to link the NFT with file in a storage.
+- **Uniqueness of an uploaded file:** Using IPFS - [Content-addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage) to store uploading files, that guarantee the uniqueness of a linked file. `IPFS content id (cId)` link is used to link the NFT with file in a storage.

 - **Availability of cId:** `CId` is available in NFT owner's wallet - it is used as a token name.
 Using a `cId` as a token name is a requirement for this marketplace implementation.
 NFT can be imported from another marketplace, only if that requirement was abided.